-Is Antonio Brown Pitching Himself To Teams With This Behind-The-Scenes Video?
+NESN

 The troubled wide receiver remained high and mighty amid his exits from Oakland and New England, twice claiming he didn’t need the NFL.
 But now that he’s been out of work for a month, it appears reality is starting to kick in for AB.

 Brown on Sunday took to his official YouTube page with a video that highlights what he’s been up to since his release from the Patriots in late September.
-The six-minute video, which largely features Brown working out, includes a description that reads, “I know I said I do not need to play I now realize how grateful I am to play this game and do not take it for granted.”
+The six-minute video, which largely features Brown working out, includes a description that reads: “I know I said I do not need to play I now realize how grateful I am to play this game and do not take it for granted.”

 You check out the full video below.